dgrisham/wenv/README.rst

 terminals in a given layout.
 This would require a bit more work than the shell function the SO post.

-At the same time, I had a simple system for managing aliases with different domains.
+At the same time, I'd set up a simple system for managing aliases with different domains.
 For example, I had a Python aliases file that defined useful functions for Python development (mainly creating and starting virtual environemnts).
 I also wrote alias files specific to certain projects, e.g. the `IPTB